What is pleasure?

 What does this mean?
 It means that when we desire, seek, or are motivated for pleasure, we release lots of dopamine to get what we want.
 When we get what we want ("sex, drugs, rock and roll," and chocolate), we really like it, through the release of enkephalins and anandamides.

-What is the role of music in our evolution?
+What is the role of music in human evolution?
 Are humans hard-wired for music?
 Music may have a foundational and evolutionarily adaptive role in our brains.

 That is the topic for the next A Musical Vision essay.